caltechlibrary/eprinttools/README.md

 # eprinttools

-This project contains the _ep_ go package for working with EPrints REST API.
-It also includes _ep_ command line utilities for harvesting content into a [dataset](https://github.com/caltechlibrary/dataset) collection and rendering JSON documents for web feeds.
+This project contains the _eprinttools_ go package for working with EPrints REST API.
+It also includes _ep_ command line utility for harvesting content into a [dataset](https://github.com/caltechlibrary/dataset) collection and rendering JSON documents for web feeds.